Anne Reyes

 Overview

-ioAirFlow App, Website, and UX Strategy
+ioAirFlow App, Website & UX Strategy

-• Lead Visual Designer, UX Specialist, QA Analyst: Myself
+Lead Visual Designer, UX Specialist, QA Analyst

 Timeline